charliedavenport/CNN_Visualizer/README.md

 # CNN_Visualizer

-Create intuitive & beautiful visualizations of the internal workings of Convolutional Neural Networks (CNNs).
+Visualize the internal workings of Convolutional Neural Networks (CNNs).

 This project is an extension of this jupyter notebook I wrote: https://github.com/charliedavenport/LeNet-MNIST-Demo to produce this gif: https://gfycat.com/affectionatememorablegreyhounddog-artificial-intelligence-neural-networks